jitsi/jitsi-meet-ios-sdk-releases/README.md

 # Jitsi Meet iOS SDK releases

 This repository contains the binaries for the **[Jitsi Meet]() iOS SDK**.
-Each release is tagged in this repository and is composed of followig framework:
+Each release is tagged in this repository and is composed of following framework:

 - JitsiMeetSDK.xcframework